opencv/opencv/android/service/doc/Intro.rst

 First OpenCV app\:

 #.
-OpenCV app is downloaded as an dependency on Google Play marketplace or manually;
+Any OpenCV-dependent app is installed from Google Play marketplace or manually;
 #.
-When the app starts, it suggests installing OpenCV Manager;
+At the first launch, it suggests installing OpenCV Manager;
 #.
 Then OpenCV Manager is downloaded and installed, using Google Play marketplace service.
 #.
 When started, the application suggests installing OpenCV library for the target device trough Google Play marketplace;
 #.
 After installation is finished, the app may be launched to perform common tasks.

 Next OpenCV app\:

 #.
-OpenCV app is downloaded as an dependency on Google Play marketplace or manually;
+Any OpenCV-dependent app is installed from Google Play marketplace or manually;
 #.
-After the installation is finished, the app may be launched.
+At the first launch, the app starts as usually;
 #.
 If the selected version is not installed, OpenCV Manager suggests installing OpenCV library for the target device trough Google Play marketplace;
 #.
 After installation is finished, the app may be launched to perform common tasks.